 So do I want NO resistance in my nose?

 Resistance is important in the nose, it helps to slow down the air so it can be cleaned, warmed and humidified before going to the lungs.
 These functions of the nose are why nasal breathing feels better than mouth breathing.
 The goal of any nasal surgery for breathing is about creating a balance of resistance vs airflow.

 Why is it important to get fixed?

-If you are only breathing through the mouth this increases your risk of developing sleep apnea, snoring, dental carries (cavities), and heart disease.
+If you are only breathing through the mouth this increases your risk of developing sleep apnea, snoring, dental caries (cavities), and heart disease.
 A deviated septum can also cause early fatigue while working out and decrease your athletic performance.
-Theses may be improved by improving your nasal breathing.
+These may be improved by improving your nasal breathing.

 Will deviated septum surgery help with snoring?

 Snoring comes from vibrations in the soft palate so is not directly addressed during septoplasty.
 That being said, improving breathing through the nose helps many people reduce or resolve their snoring issues.
 As Dr Compton likes to say “If your snoring is reduced, I will be happy to take credit, but I don’t guarantee it.”